Yes, you can become a police officer with a GED. In most states and departments, the minimum qualification is a high school or GED diploma.

 Education – As stated earlier, most police departments require applicants to hold a high school or GED (an acronym for General Education Development) diploma and there are also academies that require a college degree or college coursework.

-Being a knowledgable, educated police officer is advantageous, and holding a college degree or having gone through some sort of formal education will definitely increase your chances of getting admitted into the police academy.
+Being a knowledgeable, educated police officer is advantageous, and holding a college degree or having gone through some sort of formal education will definitely increase your chances of getting admitted into the police academy.
 This will also allow you to advance more rapidly in your career.

 Clean criminal record – To become a police officer, you need to have a perfectly clean criminal record.
 Police academies would never accept candidates with criminal histories whose judgment when handling firearms and criminal suspects could be questionable.